When it comes to paying your employees, many small business owners find themselves asking the following questions:

 Related: How to simplify and save time on payroll

-Choosing the right payroll processing solution for your small business is critical to managing payroll accurately and efficiently.
+When you’re finalizing your plan on how to pay employees in your small business, choosing the right payroll processing solution is critical to managing payroll accurately and efficiently.
 There are a few different approaches to consider when deciding on a payroll solution.
 The first option is processing payroll in-house, either manually by a trained professional or using payroll software.
 Another option is choosing to outsource payroll to a trusted partner to facilitate the processing end-to-end.
-As a SMB owner, it’s critical to get the payroll basics right so you can free up time to focus on growing your business.
+As a SMB owner, it’s critical to get the payroll basics right so you can deliver on paying employees efficiently and free up time to focus on growing your business.

 Learn more about the benefits of having experts manage your small biz payroll